-Volatility is based on available historical volatility of the Company's share price or historical share price of comparable companies, excluding specific time frames in which volatility was affected by specific transactions that are not considered to be indicative of the Company's expected share price volatility.
+Volatility is based on available historical volatility of the Company's share price, excluding specific time frames in which volatility was affected by specific transactions that are not considered to be indicative of the Company's expected share price volatility.
 The Company has not declared dividends in the past.

-The share-based payment expense recognized was \$632,548 during the year ended December 31, 2022 (2021 - \$499,158; 2020 - \$293,493).
+Share-based payment expense recognized was \$120,984 during the year ended December 31, 2023 (2022 - \$487,940; 2021 - \$396,423).
+Compensation during 2023 related to vesting of options issued in prior years.

-A summary of the changes in stock options for the years ended December 31, 2022 and 2021 is presented below:
+A summary of the changes in stock options for the years ended December 31, 2023 and 2022 is presented below: